 Not a fan of eating corn off the cob?
 No worries!
 It can be a little messy, but air-fried corn doesn’t have to stay on the cob.
 You can also just cut off the kernels and serve them as a side dish or in recipes – think Zucchini Corn Fritters, Fiesta Rice, or Shrimp Corn Chowder.
 Tender, caramelized corn will add an extra depth of flavor to any dish.

-You can choose to make just the air fryer corn on the cob, or make the corn and the meltingly scrumptious butter sauce, as well.
-Either way, this recipe is a mouthwatering favorite!
+So, just how do you air-fry whole ears of corn?
+Here is my easy cooking method, and I guarantee that if you give it a shot, you’ll find yourself making this repeatedly!
+You can choose to make just the corn or make the corn and the meltingly scrumptious butter sauce as well.
+Either way, this recipe will become a favorite!

 - Corn: Prep your fresh corn by removing the husks and silks.